 Concert Attendance/Music Literature

 All music majors and minors must enroll in MU-190 Concert Attendance/Music Literature each semester of residency.
 This is a zero credit pass/fail course.
-To pass this course music majors must attend at least 14 recitals per term and music minors and non-majors must attend at least 10 recitals per term.
+To pass this course music majors must attend at least 14 recitals per term and music minors must attend at least 10 recitals per term.
 A maximum of 4 of those credits may be obtained through those concerts on which you perform.
 You must pass MU-190 all semesters of residency in order to graduate.

 You MUST follow these guidelines to obtain recital credit: